-Perhaps the most personal of all The Duke of Ed Sections, Service is all about giving back to the community you are part of, or giving to others and their communities.
-Whatever passions young people may have, whether it’s care and concern for the environment, a love of animals, a desire to make a difference to the lives of those less fortunate than themselves or a wish to help the sick or elderly, the Service Section offers the structure to fulfill these passions.
+Service is all about giving back.
+Whatever passions you have, whether it’s care and concern for the environment, a love of animals, a desire to make a difference to the lives of those less fortunate or a wish to help the sick or elderly, the Service Section offers the structure to fulfill these passions.

-Service offers a young person the opportunity to engage with society and gain an understanding of the importance of their role within both their immediate and global community.
-It gives Participants the chance to connect with individuals and groups they may have previously overlooked or not been aware of, and to make a real difference to their wider community.
+Service offers the opportunity to engage with society and understand the importance of our role within it.
+It offers the chance to connect with new people and groups, and to make a real difference to others’ lives.

 For this Section, Participants must: